 Each lesson includes a monologue or conversation with native Spanish speakers, accompanied by practice exercises that may offer multiple choice options or require students to type an answer.

 When a video is included, students can move their mouse over the video player to pause or replay the video or start it at certain points.
 They can also hover their mouse over parts of the written transcript to see English translations.

 If students need extra help with the grammar topic, they can click the page icon in the top right corner.

 This will open the grammar overview article in the sidebar.

-Students can also click the gear icon in the top right corner to open the settings options for the lessons.
+Students can also click the gear icon in the top-right corner to open the settings options for the lessons.

 If students would like to exit a lesson, they can click the X in the top left corner.
-However, their progress will not be saved, and they would need to start from the beginning they next time they start the lesson.
+However, their progress will not be saved, and they would need to start from the beginning the next time they start the lesson.